 Now that your email forwarding is set up correctly you can manage the SPF and DKIM settings.

-SPF or sender policy framework is a list of all of the sender domains that allowed to send emails as you.
-Depending on who you use to send your emails you may want to add permissions, if you're using Gmail for example, you can add google to the SPF.
+SPF or sender policy framework contains a list of all of the sender domains that are allowed to send emails as you.
+Depending on how you send your emails, you may want to add permissions.
+If you're using Gmail for example, you can add Google to the SPF.

-To do so you will need to add a TXT record through your domain manager.
-You'll find links to instructions for popular domains at the bottom on the page.
+To do so, you will need to add a TXT record through your domain manager.
+You'll find links to instructions for popular domain registrars at the bottom of the page.

 Once you've added the TXT record, you can now include it in the text box under Your SPF Record (Add a TXT record).

-Make sure when adding a new domain to use the correct format by entering the domain with "include:" at the beginning.
+When adding a new domain, make sure to use the correct format by entering the domain with "include:" at the beginning.
 For example, to add _spf.google.com the text box would read as follows:

-Once this is verified, when an email comes through it will check what domain it was sent from and make sure it's listed as a trusted domain.
-Emails received from domains not listed will be treated harshly by spam filters.
+Once this is verified, every email that comes through will be checked to make sure it's listed as coming from a trusted domain.
+Emails received from unlisted domains will be treated harshly by spam filters.

-DKIM or Domain Keys Identified Mail functions as a digital signature for an email, you can see this as "signed by" in your email details.
+DKIM or Domain Keys Identified Mail functions as a digital signature for an email.
+It appears in the "signed by" section of your email details.

-It takes a public key from the domain and a cryptographic checksum embedded in the email, comparing the two to check the contents of the email to see if the email had been tampered with somewhere along the way.
+A public key from the domain and a cryptographic checksum embedded in the email will be compared to check the contents of each email to see if the email has been tampered with somewhere along the way.

 To set up your DKIM you'll need to add two CNAME records through your domain manager.
-Once again, you'll find links to instructions for popular domains at the bottom on the page.
+Once again, you'll find links to instructions for popular domain registrars at the bottom on the page.

-For each CNAME record created, add the name into the text box on the left
+For each CNAME record created, add the name to the text box on the left

-A common error here is adding the entire domain in with the name when commonly (depending on your domain manager) you will only need to include the subdomain.
+A common error here is adding the entire domain when, depending on your domain manager, you only need to include the subdomain.

 For example you should add "tawk1._domainkey" rather than

-Once you're done setting it up, select Verify next to DKIM.
+Once you're done with the setup, select Verify next to DKIM.

-You'll find links to instructions for popular domains at the bottom on the page.
+You'll find links to instructions for popular domain registrars at the bottom of the page.